 Consulting

-Media Development & Press Freedom
+Media Development, Press Freedom & Informed Societies

 The job of media development professionals used to be that of training journalists in the skills of the profession.
 Now that is just one small piece of our job.
 The challenges now include: